-Use this Bible lesson to teach preschoolers about the real meaning of Thanksgiving.
+Use this Preschool Sunday School Lesson: Thanksgiving to teach preschoolers about the real meaning of Thanksgiving.

 1. Friends!–(Supplies: paper, tape, and crayons.)
 When children arrive, greet each one excitedly and say, “Hi, friend!”
 Then direct children to paper taped to the wall.
 Have children draw pictures of their friends.